Mount Cashel Orphanage: 2022 British Columbia Link to Mount Cashel saga

+2023 Chicago, Illinois, USA, and Australian links to Mount Cashel Saga

+In 2018, the attorney general of Illinois, launched an investigation to help better understand the scope of the Catholic abuse problem within the state of Illinois.
+In 2023, the investigation revealed that at least 451 Catholic clerics and religious brothers abused at least 1,997 children across the dioceses of Illinois.
+One of the accused, Chicago native Ronald Lasik, was sentenced to 11 years in prison for sexually and physically abusing young boys at Mount Cashel Orphanage in the 1950s.
+The Chicago Sun-Times had previously reported that Lasik was accused of abusing two boys between 1966 and 1968, while working at Saint Laurence High School in Chicago.
+Similarly, Lasik was linked to abuse in two Australian schools after an investigation by the Australian Broadcasting Corporation found he showed up in that country in the early 1970s.
+Multiple former students have accused Lasik of physical and sexual abuse at a pair of Australian schools.

 Victims

 There are approximately 100 known victims of sexual and physical abuse stemming from the Mount Cashel Orphanage.
 Most victims of the Mount Cashel sex abuse scandal are identified as a numbered "John Doe," for example, John Doe #56, John Doe #34, etc.

 In 1993, Johnny Williams, who was 15 years old when he went to police in 1975 to report abuse at the orphanage, died at the age of 39 due to medical issues.
 His sister said he died in much the same way he lived his life, 'in pain and alone'.
 Johnny's twin brother, Jerome Williams, also a former resident at Mount Cashel, died by suicide.

 In 1994, the CBC released "The unforgiven: Mount Cashel, five years later," a documentary that profiled several of Mount Cashel's victims.

 In 2013, William (Billy) Earle, the brother of Shane Earle and sexual abuse survivor at Mount Cashel Orphanage, was denied victim services counselling by the NL government.

+In March 2014, J.J.
+Byrne, a victim of both physical and sexual abuse at Mount Cashel Orphanage said a letter of apology from the head of the Christian Brothers, North America, based in New Jersey, is a welcome admission, but the apology offered little in the way of reconciliation.

+In 2014, a CBC reporter wrote an article about Shawn Janes, a Mount Cashel survivor, who died tragically after pleading with the NL government for help.